theNewDynamic/oregonsadventurecoast.com/content/blog/cycling-oregon-s-adventure-coast.md

 One of the newest additions to the cycling world that we can't get enough of is the Fat Bike.
 What is a fat bike you might ask?
 Think of it as an off-road bicycle with oversized tires, typically 3.8 in or larger and wider rims designed to ride in softer terrain, like sand, snow, and mud.

 So grab your bike and bring it down ride along the miles of Horsfall Beach and into The Dunes for a challenging experience.
 As Katy Bryce put it in her article, [_Fat Biking 100 Miles of Oregon Coast_](https://traveloregon.com/things-to-do/outdoor-recreation/bicycling/fat-biking/fat-biking-100-miles-of-oregon-coast), “Riding fat bikes is not just beach cruising!
 [The Oregon Dunes National Recreation Area](https://www.stateparks.com/oregon_dunes.html) provided us with the opportunity to shred hard in soft sand.
 Hike up.
 Slide down.
 Giggle.
 Repeat.” _Beware of_ [_sneaker waves_](https://www.oregon.gov/oprd/PARKS/Pages/beach_safety.aspx) _and stay off rocks and small, enclosed beaches.
-Respect the sensitive micro-environments, whether it’s birds or anenome you encounter._
+Please be respectful and do not touch the wildlife nor the sensitive micro-environments you encounter._

 **About Live Culture Coast**
 Live Culture Coast (October 18–27, 2019) is a menu 90-plus hands-on experiences celebrating art, food, nature and adventure.
 Hosted by the makers, creators, and entrepreneurs of the Southern Oregon Coast, the experiences take place at shores, trails, farms, towns, restaurants, galleries, and businesses.
 Come for a long weekend or a week.
 Sign up for one experience or five.
 To learn more and register, head over to [liveculturecoast.com](http://liveculturecoast.com/).